jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/known-issues.md

 6. The kernel support for Intel Gen 12 DG1 is incomplete in upstream.
 Intel DKMS and custom iHD driver are required.

 7. The kernel support for Intel Gen 12 ADL graphics is incomplete before Linux 5.17.
+(ADL-N Refresh N150/N250/N350 iGPU requires Linux 6.9+)

 8. The kernel support for Intel Gen 12.5 DG2 / ARC A-series is incomplete before Linux 6.2.

 9. The kernel support for Intel Gen 12.7 MTL is incomplete before Linux 6.7.

+10. The kernel support for Intel Gen 12.7 ARL is incomplete before Linux 6.11.

+11. The kernel support for Intel Gen 13 (or Gen 20?)
+LNL and BMG / ARC B-series are incomplete before Linux 6.12.

-10. The LTS kernel range 6.6.26 - 6.6.32 and the stable kernel range 6.8.5 - 6.9.3 have i915 driver bugs, which may cause problems on Intel Gen 12.5 DG2 / ARC A-series GPUs.
+12. The LTS kernel range 6.6.26 - 6.6.32 and the stable kernel range 6.8.5 - 6.9.3 have i915 driver bugs, which may cause problems on Intel Gen 12.5 DG2 / ARC A-series GPUs.
 If you are affected, please upgrade to kernel 6.6.33+ (LTS) or 6.9.4+.
 Ubuntu 24.04 with kernel versions 6.8.0-38 thru 6.8.0-41 are also affected by this issue.
 Upgrade to Ubuntu kernel 6.8.0-44+ if you are on the affected kernels.

     - Issue: [https://github.com/jellyfin/jellyfin/issues/11380](https://github.com/jellyfin/jellyfin/issues/11380)
     - Ubuntu bug: [https://bugs.launchpad.net/ubuntu/+source/linux/+bug/2072755](https://bugs.launchpad.net/ubuntu/+source/linux/+bug/2072755)